Skip to content

 history.addText('assistant', 'Hi there!');

-// Get all entries
+// Get all entries (with any transform plugins applied)

-const entries = history.entries;
+const entries = history.getEntries();

 // Clear history